demisto/content/Packs/NetBox/README.md

-THis pack contains an integration to collect events automatically from NetBox.
+This pack contains an integration to collect events automatically from NetBox.
 You can also use the ***netbox-get-events*** command to manually collect events.